terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/account-settings-configuration.md

 # Account Settings Configuration

 This document provides detailed guidance on how to customize the IBM Cloud **Account Settings** when using **Cloud automation for Account Configuration**.
-These settings enhance security, access control, and compliance alignment across your IBM Cloud account.
+These settings enhance security, session management, and compliance alignment across your IBM Cloud account.

 Account settings are applied when you choose the **Resource groups with Account Settings** variation.